jwalton/rust-book-abridged/docs/ch04-ownership.md

 }
 ```

 This looks just like the string example above, but it compiles.
-This is because here `i1` is an i32, which takes up four bytes of memory.
-Since Rust knows this at compile time, it can allocate it on the stack, and making a copy of a four byte value on the stack to another four bytes of the stack is so cheap it is essentially free.
+This is because here `i1` is an `i32`, which takes up four bytes of memory.
+Since Rust knows this at compile time, it can allocate it on the stack instead of the heap, and making a copy of a four byte value on the stack to another four bytes of the stack is so cheap it is essentially free.
 So here, `let i2 = i1;` doesn't move anything, it just makes a copy of the variable for you.

 What types get copied like this?
-Any type that has the `Copy` trait (see [chapter 10][chap10] for more information about traits).
-In general this is any basic type (integers, booleans, chars, etc...) and any tuple made up of basic types.
-You can also implement it on your own data structures if they are made entirely of copyable types, or get Rust to _derive_ it for you, which means Rust will generate this code:
+The quick answer to this is any basic type (integers, booleans, chars, etc...) and any tuple made up of basic types.
+More formally, the answer is any type that has the `Copy` trait (see [chapter 10][chap10] for more information about traits).
+You can also implement it on your own data structures if they are made entirely of copyable types, or get Rust to _derive_ it for you (which means Rust will generate this code for you at compile time):

 ```rust
 #[derive(Copy, Clone)]